yantrab/strongly/README.md

 # strongly
 Node.js Framework on top of fastify js.
 It helps you build your server-side application easily with decorators.
-With strongly js you don't nees to add type validation, we do it for you on the fly.
+With strongly js you don't need to add type validation, we do it for you on the fly.

 ## the motivation